 Prices vary according to the size of pitch, whether you want electricity and how many cars you are bringing.

 Of course, you'll need a tent.
-You might consider these four-man tents from Amazon from about £50, at the time of writing, if you don't fancy living on top of each other all week.
+You might consider these four-man tents from Amazon from about £50, if you don't fancy living on top of each other all week.

 Caravanners might want to read our guide to cheap Isle of Wight ferry travel for caravans.